burnsba/getools/Getools/Gebug64.Unfloader/doc/ProtocolReadme.md

 | `0xfe` | less than 2^16 | 2 byte |
 | `0xfd` | less than 2^32 | 4 byte |

 When building a message, the body (parameter values) of a message are computed first.
-If the length is longer than can fit in a single packet, then the message will be a multi-packet message.
+If the total length (header + body) is longer than can fit in a single packet, then the message will be a multi-packet message.
 The body content is simply split across packets according to the max allowed packet size (the length prefix is only included once).

 Properties of size 1, 2, and 4 byte values are considered "native" and endieness considerations should apply.
 Otherwise the property will be considered a byte array as above.